Raghav2211/todo-app-infra/todo-app/aws/README.md

-# Deploying SpringBoot Application with RDS(MySql) on AWS EC2 using terraform
+# Deploying Todo Application with RDS(MySql) on AWS EC2 using terraform

 ![SpringBoot-RDS-MySql-EC2](todo_phase_1.png)

 1. This is an example showing how to deploy a SpringBoot application integrated with RDS(MySql) on to multiple AZs.
-2. Here Application  and DataBase are deployed in different private subnet which are not directly accessible to outside world.
+2. Here application  and dataBase are deployed in different private subnets which are not directly accessible to outside world.
-3. Bastion and Nat Gateway are on public subnet which will provide access through ssh to connect to application(EC2) or database (RDS) box for troubleshooting.
+3. Bastion is on  public subnet which will provide access through ssh to connect to application(EC2) or database (RDS)  for troubleshooting.
+4. Nat Gateway provides access to internet to the private subnets.
-4. For deploying application on to EC2 we need an AMI (Amazon Machine Image) which will be created using packer.
+5. For deploying application on to EC2 we need an AMI (Amazon Machine Image) which will be created using packer.
+6. To get high availability of Todo App, we deploy our Todo app to run on at least two Availability Zones (AZs).
+The load balancer also needs at least 2 public subnets in different AZs.

 ## Steps to deploy application ##